axept/prejss/README.md

 ## Precompilation

 It's not great idea to parse CSS in run-time on client-side.
-It's slow and expensive.
+It's slow and expensive operations.

-Thee good news is that you don't have to do it! 🎉 There is a great [babel-plugin-prejss](https://github.com/axept/babel-plugin-prejss) plugin which transform your PostCSS styles from example above to JSS object in the processed scripts.
+The good news is that you don't have to do it! 🎉 Really.

+There is great [babel-plugin-prejss](https://github.com/axept/babel-plugin-prejss) plugin which transform your CSS styles from example above to JSS object in the final scripts.

 + [See how it works](https://github.com/lttb/babel-plugin-prejss#how-it-works)